camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </summary>
 </details>

 5. Configure Elasticsearch backup endpoint in the new region namespace `CAMUNDA_NAMESPACE_RECREATED`.
-It's essential to only do this step now as otherwise it won't see the backup.
+It's essential to only do this step now as otherwise it won't see the backup:

 ```bash
 ELASTIC_POD=$(kubectl --context $CLUSTER_RECREATED get pod --selector=app\.kubernetes\.io/name=elasticsearch -o jsonpath='{.items[0].metadata.name}' -n $CAMUNDA_NAMESPACE_RECREATED)